WHAT WE DO

 WTAW Press is a 501(c)(3) non-profit that supports the artistic development of writers; fosters a thriving literary community; and inspires a passion for literature through publishing books, through producing its national neighborhood of author readings, Why There Are Words, and through providing online workshops and manuscript consultations for those who many not have the ability to access such opportunities in other ways.

 Through our work, we strive to usher good into the world.

 We lovingly publish vital, exceptional books for readers.
-Our aim is to support our authors not only during the time we publish their books but also throughout their writing careers.
-We seek to encourage and aspiring writers and literary citizens through our programs and our books.
+Our aim is to support our authors throughout their writing careers.
+We seek to encourage and inspire writers, readers, and literary citizens through our programs and our books.

 In acquiring our titles, our main mission is, quite simply, to publish the best, most vital books we can find, books that might otherwise be overlooked in mainstream corporate publishing.
 We welcome submissions from writers of all backgrounds and encourage submissions by women, minorities, LGBTQ or non-binary gender people, persons with disabilities, and other traditionally-underrepresented groups.
 We open for submissions yearly, and select books to publish from the open reading periods.

 WHO WE ARE

 We are a small organization made of a working board, volunteers, and interns directed by Peg Alford Pursell, but while we are small, we are mighty!
 Our authors are active in the literary community, and each year our books are nominated for and receive awards.
 We participate in national conferences and book fairs, and our director regularly speaks about and presents on topics of small press publishing and literary citizenship.